HCSS-Data-Lab/NLP-Pipeline-BERT/README.md

 # NLP Pipeline BERT

 This repository does the following:
-- Clean raw text bodies using regex.
+- Clean raw text bodies using regex
 - Translate text using EasyNMT package
 - Select documents relevant to keywords using TF-IDF
 - Read cleaned text bodies from specified input folder